THE POTENTIAL OF A SMART GRID

 GE also has a fantastic Web site that’s worth visiting, which allows viewers to visualize and understand what a smart grid can do, at http://ge.ecomagination.com/smartgrid/#/landing_page.

 The smart grid is a technology that must be implemented in order to increase the efficiency of energy usage and promote a diversity of energy supplies.
 It is also a gargantuan undertaking that will likely take decades to implement.
 Companies with a robust stake in the smart grid technology build out are well positioned to take advantage of this ongoing transformation of how electricity is used and delivered.
-Such companies are key players in our financial newsletter.
+Such companies are key players at the Roen Financial Report website.

 Individuals involved with the Roen Financial Report and Swiftwood Press LLC owned or controlled shares of Eaton Corp. and MasTec Inc.